 Getting divorced is hard.
 Being alone is very hard.
 I’m used to living with someone, roommates or significant others.
 After waking up next to someone, coming home to someone, and making plans with someone for years, it’s terrifying to be alone.
 But there’s no road back to my old life.
 And I’m not sure I’d want it if I could have it.

-Before you go, check out our slideshow:
+Before you go, check out our bucket list of 69 OMG-worthy sex positions: